NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Motors

 Brushless motors are far more efficient.
-They use sensors and control boards to send an electrical current to the coils, spinning a magnet attached to a shaft.
+They use sensors and control boards to send an electrical current to coils that spin a magnet attached to a shaft.
 This method produces significantly more torque and uses far less battery power than a brushed motor.
+If you need to drill numerous holes, purchasing a brushless hammer drill might be worth the extra expense for the time it saves.

 RPM, Torque, and BPM

-When it comes to speed, consider a drill with a maximum rpm speed of 1,000 or more.
-Though that much speed is probably not necessary to drill through masonry materials, this speed allows the tool to be used as a drill driver when it’s not boring holes through concrete and brick.
+When it comes to speed, consider a drill with a maximum RPM speed of 1,000 or more.
+Though that much speed is probably not necessary to drill through masonry materials, it allows the tool to be used as a drill driver when it’s not boring holes through concrete and brick.

 Torque (twisting force) is also essential.
 To indicate torque, manufacturers may use “unit watts out” or UWO, which is a complex measurement of drill power at the chuck.
 A drill with at least 700 UWO should serve most purposes.
 Not all manufacturers list UWO, however.

-Additionally, beats per minute, or bpm, should be a consideration.
+Additionally, beats per minute, or BPM, should be a consideration.
 This measurement unit describes how often the hammer gear strikes the chuck per minute.
-A hammer drill with a bpm rating of 20,000 to 30,000 is suitable for most hammer-drilling scenarios, though heavier-duty models might offer lower bpm in exchange for increased torque.
-For example, drilling large-diameter holes may be easier with a hammer drill that features high torque power even if it comes with a lower bpm rating.
+A hammer drill with a BPM rating of 20,000 to 30,000 is suitable for most scenarios, though heavier-duty models might offer lower BPM in exchange for increased torque.
+For example, drilling large-diameter holes may be easier with a hammer drill with high torque power, even if it has a lower BPM rating.

 Clutch